 1. Sensory Treasure Hunt

 Treasure hunting can be even more fun with sensory objects.
-Choose four or five different textures, such as smooth, rough, velvety, soft, or rigid, and ask the little ones to run around the house and find objects with those textures.
+You can choose four or five different textures, such as smooth, rough, velvety, soft or rigid, and ask the little ones to run around the house and find objects with those textures.
 Some of the things they could easily find are coins, clothing materials, or items from the kitchen such as salt, sugar, onion, and more.
 You can build their curiosity and excitement by having them check what these objects are made of using a kids microscope.
 Kids who are a little older will surely enjoy this activity as not only do they get to bond with you to do something new but also get to learn in the process.

 A tip for enjoying family moments is storytelling.
 You can choose your kid’s favorite book, make up a story, or tell one about yourself.
 Or, you can even make it an interactive activity where you and the kids create characters from scratch and write down a story.